Wall Street Falls, S&P 500 Down 1.2% as Global Markets Swoon

 A U.S. judge over the weekend ordered a delay to the restrictions on WeChat, a communications app popular with Chinese-speaking Americans, on First Amendment grounds.

-Trump also said on Saturday he gave his blessing on a deal between TikTok, Oracle and Walmart to create a new company that would likely be based in Texas.
+Trump also said on Saturday he gave his blessing to a proposed deal between TikTok, Oracle and Walmart to create a new company that would likely be based in Texas.

 Layered on top of all those concerns for the market is the continuing coronavirus pandemic and its effect on the global economy.